 Our view of Okemo Mountain ski runs from the kitchen window is a huge motivator in winter to get up and out early!

 I could go on and on with gorgeous photos I’ve taken in my two years of working in this town.
-I’ll save some for the tour of the other side of our guest house, #54 Pleasant Street which I’ll share next week.
+I’ll save some for the tour of the other side of our guest house.
+Click over to see the home tour for #54 Pleasant Street.

 As I mentioned earlier, you can stay at the North House Lodge, this is a link to #52 and we list it with VRBO year round.